networktocode/ntc-templates/README.md

 The parsed file should match the data that is returned from the `parse_output` function discussed in the beginning.
 Dictionary keys should be in lowercase.

-The parsed text file should be placed in a directory in the `./tests` directory with the same name as the template file but replace `.template` file extension with `.yml`.
+The parsed text file should be placed in a directory in the `./tests` directory with the same name as the template file but replace `.textfsm` file extension with `.yml`.
 The raw text file and the parsed text file should be in the same directory.
 **ex. ./tests/cisco_ios/show_clock/**

 There are available helpers to create the parsed file in the correct format (See _Development Helper Scripts_ below).